 Santa Monica Outside LA But Close Enough To Visit

-No trip down the west coast of the USA can be complete without seeing LA.
+No trip down the west coast of the USA can be complete without seeing Los Angeles (LA).
 When we looked for LA hotels, we debated being in the heart of the city (Beverly Hills, Hollywood, downtown) or staying by the water.
-We didn’t have a long LA set of “must do’s” so opted to stay in Santa Monica outside LA to be in walking distance of the pier and an easy drive into the city when we wanted that experience.
+We didn’t have a long LA set of “must do’s”.
+So we opted to stay in Santa Monica outside LA.
+We were in walking distance of the pier.
+And an easy drive into the city when we wanted that experience.

 Malibu Beach For Lunch

 I probably don’t need to say that we again selected Hwy 1 (or the Pacific Coast Highway “PCH”) for our driving day from Santa Barbara to Santa Monica.
-It was the “slow route” but still took only a few hours.
-Stopping at vista points, we snapped pics of the Malibu coast, wondering if we might see “Charlie” (of “Two and a Half Men” fame) hopping over his back deck to the sand.
+It was the “slow route”.
+But it still took only a few hours.
+We stopped at vista points and we snapped pics of the Malibu coast.
+We even wondered if we might see “Charlie” (of “Two and a Half Men” fame) as he hopped over his back deck to the sand.

 Walking Distance To Santa Monica Pier

-When you stay in Santa Monica outside LA, there will be lots to keep you entertained.
 It was a short walk to the fun and excitement on the Santa Monica Pier.
-We strolled slowly enjoying the sun, the surf and the local colour.
+We strolled slowly and enjoyed the sun, the surf and the local colour.
 It was a cheesy, fun iconic thing to do but the people watching was great.

-We were delighted to find that we could experience dinner at the gourmet food trucks in the parking lot of the California Heritage a museum (Tuesday nights only).
+We were delighted when we found that we could experience dinner at the gourmet food trucks in the parking lot of the California Heritage a museum (Tuesday nights only).
 While there were lots of exotic choice, we stayed pretty white bread in our selections.
-It was quite an active spot with people picnicing on the grass, enjoying the blues wafting out from the restaurant beside the lot.
+It was quite an active spot.
+People picnicked on the grass and enjoyed the blues wafting out from the restaurant beside the lot.

-We finished in time to return to walk along the water and see the sun setting behind the mountains and the amusement park start to light up on the pier.
+We finished dinner in time to return to walk along the water.
+We saw the sun set behind the mountains.
+And the amusement park lit up on the pier.

 Biking To The Wild Side – Venice Beach

-Having had a blast bike riding in Santa Barbara, we reserved a designer bike at the hotel to ride along the beach to Venice Beach.
-They may have been designer bikes but they were very odd to ride, so it would not be a long ride.
-Luckily there was lots to see as we walked back along the strip in Venice Beach.
+We had a blast bike riding in Santa Barbara.
+So we reserved a designer bike at the hotel to ride along the beach to Venice Beach.
+They may have been designer bikes but they were very odd to ride.
+So it would not be a long ride.
+Luckily there was lots to see as we walked the bikes back along the strip in Venice Beach.

-Keep your hand on your wallet and your eyes peeled and you can enjoy the experience as you walk along the strip.
-Medical marijauna doctors pop up on every block to keep you legal but more shady deals seemed to be happening as often.
+We kept our hand on our wallet and our eyes peeled and enjoyed the experience as we walked along the strip.
+Medical marijauna doctors popped up on every block that kept you legal.
+But more shady deals happened as often.

-Tacky tourist stuff can be found in every second store and several of the street people found innovative things to sell (belly rubs for the dog, pics with fake bar bells, etc).
-Muscle Beach is right in the middle with a workout ring and a promised bikini contest (that David was sad to have missed).
-It was disappointing at noon on a Wednesday, with no eye candy to be found anywhere.
+Tacky tourist stuff was found in every second store.
+Several of the street people found innovative things to sell (belly rubs for the dog, pics with fake bar bells, etc).
+Muscle Beach was right in the middle with a workout ring.
+And a promised bikini contest.
+It was disappointing at noon on a Wednesday, with no eye candy found anywhere.

-We strolled through the Brookstone store (again looking at gadgets) and this bag lady bought yet one more bag (the Saddle Messenger Pro – acts as both a purse and can be slung over a rolly bag – great for keeping my stuff together for easy access).
 We stumbled upon the large outdoor patio on the 3rd floor outside of Nordstom’s and by the food court.
-It offered a great combination of tables and comfy chairs with outdoor heaters for colder days (we aren’t in Toronto anymore!)
+It offered a great combination of tables and comfy chairs with outdoor heaters for colder days.

-We ate at no place really of note when we were in Santa Monica outside LA, eating either on the run at a local joint or we picniced in our room.
-We did Happy Hour one night at the hotel as our dinner and had breakfast there one morning.
-The food was reasonably priced for the hotel but nothing great to report.
+We ate at no place really of note when we were in Santa Monica outside LA.
+We either ate on the run at a local joint or we picniced in our room.
 One of our best meals was salads from the salad bar at Whole Foods.
-It felt like we hadn’t had real veggies in weeks (the hummus dip at Happy Hour really didn’t count) so we filled our boxes, each with our own selections.
-David could indulge in all the kale and beets he never got at home and I filled my box with fresh strawberries and spinach.
+It felt like we hadn’t had real veggies in weeks so we filled our boxes.
+David indulged in all the kale and beets he never got at home.
+And I filled my box with fresh strawberries and spinach.